 - Use fluoride supplements if your drinking water does not contain fluoride.

 - Brush the baby’s teeth and gums without fluoridated toothpaste as soon as the first tooth comes through.
 Once children are able to prevent swallowing, introduce fluoridated toothpaste.

 - In addition to good oral hygiene, caregivers can chew xylitol gum a few times daily.
 Research suggests that xylitol decreases the transfer of bacteria and caries rate on children.

 - Minimize sharing utensils, chewing food for your baby, blowing on food for cooling or giving lip kisses.

 - Bring your child to the dentist as early as first tooth eruption but no later than 12 months of age.
 Continue semi-annual appointments thereafter.

 - Limit a child’s frequency of eating/drinking sugary foods.

-“Don’t feel discouraged if it’s difficult to quit some of these habits, like sharing a spoon or kissing your baby’s lips,” Cami said.
+“Don’t feel discouraged if it’s difficult to quit some of these habits, like sharing a spoon or kissing your baby’s lips,” Simeth said.
 “If you can take good care of your oral health, you can worry that much less about spreading bacteria and causing cavities.”